-Physical Maladies

-Are responsible personnel trained in the prevention of physical maladies? Υ N Foot Care Is there a plan in place for the monitoring cattle for acute foot conditions?
+training personnel: Physical Maladies Are responsible personnel trained in the prevention of physical maladies?
+Y N Foot Care Is there a plan in place for the monitoring cattle for acute foot conditions?
 (I.e. such as for signs of abnormal wear, infection, excessive growth?)
 Y N If a problem was identified, describe the plan that was used to mitigate the foot condition?
-Common Diseases Are responsible personnel trained in the prevention, detection, and Υ N methods of control for common diseases?

-Internal Parasite Control Program & De-Worming

-What are the methods used to prevent, detect, and control internal parasites?
+Common Diseases Are responsible personnel trained in the prevention, detection, and methods of control for common diseases?
+Y N Is there a policy in place for when quarantine of animals is required? Υ N Internal Parasite Control Program & De-Worming What are the methods used to prevent, detect, and control internal parasites?